Label: Twilight Time/ Region: All / Released: May, 2012 and March 10, 2015 (4K remaster)

 Fox’s production is a standard mix of studio and location sets, and while the otherworldly sections of the underworld are more fifties fantasy than vintage Verne – the colours and lighting resemble a Classics Illustrated comic book – the use of the renowned Carlsbad Caverns National Park is very inventive, and most of the studio sets blend well with the genuine cave locations.

-The giant dinosaurs (good old macro lenses, slower camera speeds, and the use of contemporary lizards) are well intercut between the terrified explorers, and much like the film’s sets and locations, the creatures make good use of the scope frame.
+The giant dinosaurs (good old macro lenses, slower camera speeds, and the use of contemporary lizards) are beautifully intercut between the terrified explorers, and much like the film’s sets and locations, the creatures make good use of the scope frame.
 Fans of Raiders Of The Lost Ark (1981) will also experience a mild cinephile eureka moment when Lindenbrook & Company must run for their lives when a giant round boulder threatens to mash them in a tunnel.
-(It’s that obvious.)
+(It’s that obvious, but kudos to the effects team that the giant boulder is still threatening.)

 The original Fox disc include a trailer and restoration comparison between the old TV prints, the 2000 laserdisc master, and the subtle digital cleaning for the 2003 DVD release.
-Twilight Time has included the trailer, and an isolated score track with Herrmann’s score, five organs and ‘emotionally disturbed donkey’ horn in full uncompressed glory.
+Twilight Time’s 2015 disc includes the trailer, the aforementioned 2012 isolated score track, and the film’s soundtrack in 5.1 and 2.0 uncompressed DTS.

 Julie Kirgo’s liner notes is less about facts and more about personal enthisiasm, and she’s dead-on about the film’s unwavering impression on youngers: once you’ve seen it as a kid, it never leaves the imagination.
 Crafted for the full family unit, there are little bits for every age group, but the film sense of wonder for the strange & fantastical is what keeps fans returning to the film again and again.